fgthomas1989/FinTech_Bootcamp_Module_2_Challenge/README.md

 Brought to you by FGT Loans via the Columbia Engineering FinTech Bootcamp.

-Significant contributions made by subcontractors Marghub Mirza, TA Ashfaque, and TA Boomin Kwon.
+Significant contributions made by subcontractors Professor Marghub Mirza, TA Ashfaque, and TA Boomin Kwon.

 ---